The Best Credit Card Processing Apps for Quick-Serve Restaurants

-PayPal’s mPOS solution, PayPal Here, isn’t quite as robust as the full-fledged POS systems that PayPal also integrates with.
+PayPal’s mPOS solution, PayPal Here (see our review), isn’t quite as robust as the full-fledged POS systems that PayPal also integrates with.
 But it’s a highly mobile app available on multiple platforms, including Windows devices.
 The app doesn’t have a glut of features the way Square does, but it has all the essentials, from tipping to discounts.

 Like Square, one of the big draws — especially if you have a small average ticket size — is its pricing: 2.7% per swipe, with no monthly fees.
 PayPal’s easy integration with all sorts of eCommerce services and instant access to funds also tend to be big draws for merchants.

 Rather than build a solution that appeals to businesses of all sizes, ShopKeep (see our review) opted to tailor its POS software to small and medium-sized businesses, a decision that continues to define its capabilities.
 However, the company does cater to small and medium businesses in a variety of industries, including quick-serve businesses.